EffectOrientedProgramming/book/Chapters/03_Reliability.md

 This takes patience.

 It can seem like a painfully long process before you can begin writing working programs.
 Most of us are used to the more immediate feedback and satisfaction of getting something working, so this can be challenging.
 But would you rather create an unreliable system quickly?
 Presumably you do not, otherwise you wouldn't be reading this book.

 Recursion, for example

+---

+A reliable system isolates parts that are always the same (pure functions) from the parts that can change (effects).